Sonoma County region

 Fast forwarding to 2012, Callahan and Gower decided it was time to take the next step.
 The friends owned some two and a half acres between them and they began experimenting with Rhône varietals, which responded very well in the Russian River Valley.
 While they didn’t have any formal wine training (no wine courses and no apprentice work in existing wineries), they were quick hands-on learners and also relied heavily on the Internet and the neighboring grape community for help starting out.
 They also found a more permanent home for Crux Winery - a modest warehouse space at the end of a narrow country road.
 The tasting room is just a corner of the said warehouse, surrounded by barrels and equipment.

-Since its first commercial wines release in 2014, the sage of Crux Winery has continued to unfold.
+Since its first commercial wines release in 2014, the saga of Crux Winery has continued to unfold.
 Rather than pursue the expected Pinot Noir course (for which the Russian River Valley is best known), Callahan and Gower made the unique decision to produce an array of Rhône varietals that include Mourvèdre, Syrah, and Grenache.
 That decision has proven to be the most fortuitous and the brand has soared in both popularity and acceptance.

 Another decision was made to purchase all fruit from small, family owned and operated growers.
 Callahan and Gower feel that the fruit is better controlled by small growers and it is more consistent year to year.

 The name ‘Crux Winery,’ by the way, points to a crossroads of sorts where several of the Russian River AVA’s meet - a point quite close to Crux Winery’s own vineyards around the town of Windsor.
 The compass-style label accents the concept and is one of the classiest labels around.

 Kudos to this new Russian River Valley winery and to Brian Callahan and Steve Gower for following their wine passion and delivering a unique product to the region.